-Minor Spills Slippery when spilt.
-Remove all ignition sources.
+Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Major Spills Slippery when spilt.
-Moderate hazard.
-Clear area of personnel and move upwind.

-- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves.
+Slippery when spilt.
+Major Spills Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear full body protective clothing with breathing apparatus.
+Prevent, by all means available, spillage from entering drains or water courses.
+Slippery when spilt.